-For the year ended March 31, 2024, the significant unobservable input used in measuring the fair value of non-marketable equity securities is the discount rate.
+For the year ended March 31, 2025 and 2024, the significant unobservable input used in measuring the fair value of non-marketable equity securities is the discount rate.
 Significant increases (decreases) in this input result in significant decreases (increases) in fair value.
 Even if there is no change in the discount rate for individual non-marketable equity securities, it is possible that changes in fair value of individual equity securities result in change of the discount rate.
-Regarding changes in the fair value of non-marketable equity securities classified as level 3, please refer to the tables for "changes in Level 3 assets that are measured at fair value on a recurring basis."

 The carrying amount of cash and cash equivalents approximates fair value.